 Mode of instruction

-- attending seminars: 5 hours per week x 7 weeks = 35 hours
+attending seminars and a one day colloquium: 4 hours per week x 7 weeks = ca 35 hours;

 Blackboard will be used for a few additional readings with the lectures (next to the course book) and visual presentations.

 Please make sure to have the course book before the course starts.
-There will be reading assignments from the course book each week.
+There will be reading assignments from the course book throughout the entire course, twice a week.

 Exchange and Study Abroad students: Please see the website Study in Leiden for information on how to apply/register for this course.